Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Introduction

-We synthesize findings across prominent model cards, system cards, and other evaluation reports.
+\end{itemize} We synthesize findings across prominent model cards, system cards, and other evaluation reports.
 Drawing on interviews for additional context, we uncover trends in social impact evaluation reporting and examine the technical and organizational challenges and incentives that contribute to reporting gaps.
-We focus on foundation models\footnote{We use ``foundation model'' to refer to pre-trained generative AI (language-only or multimodal) models that have not been developed with an explicit application context in mind.
-We acknowledge this term, while commonly used, is somewhat nebulous; alternatives like ``pre-trained model'' or ``base system'' each have their own limitations in capturing the full scope of models trained without specific downstream applications.
-For our purposes, we include instruction-tuned models in this category, as they remain general-purpose systems not yet integrated into specific application contexts, while excluding models fine-tuned for particular use cases.} independently of any downstream deployments to understand context-agnostic evaluation that is completed before a system's deployment.
-While the evaluation of downstream systems is important, such systems require context-specific evaluations that are likely to be subject to domain-specific regulation \citep{EU_2024}, and require specific knowledge about application contexts that base model developers often lack.
+We focus on foundation models independently of any downstream deployments to understand context-agnostic evaluation that is completed before a system's deployment.\footnote{We use ``foundation model'' to refer to pre-trained generative (language-only or multimodal) models that have not been developed with an explicit application context, including instruction-tuned models but excluding those fine-tuned for particular use cases; see App.~\ref{app:terminology} for further discussion.} While evaluating downstream systems is important, such systems require context-specific evaluations that are likely subject to domain-specific regulation \citep{EU_2024}, and require specific knowledge about application contexts that base model developers often lack.

 The paper is structured as follows: Sec.~\ref{sec:related} outlines previous work on AI evaluations and reporting efforts.
 Sec.~\ref{sec:dimensions} outlines the social impact dimensions used for scoring.
 Sec.~\ref{sec:methodology} explains our empirical analysis and interview process.
 Sec.~\ref{sec:analysis} showcases our findings on current reporting gaps and reporting incentives.
 Sec.~\ref{sec:discussion} outlines key takeaways and Sec.~\ref{sec:limitations} suggests future directions for more robust and comprehensive social impact evaluation reporting.